kangfenmao/cherry-studio/README.md

-# Cherry AI
+# Cherry Studio

-Cherry AI is a desktop client for multiple cutting-edge LLM models, available on Windows, Mac and Linux.
+Cherry Studio is a desktop client for multiple cutting-edge LLM models, available on Windows, Mac and Linux.

 ## Recommended IDE Setup